 About Our Collections

-The archives of the GLBT Historical Society contain approximately 500 collections of personal papers and organizational records.
+The archives of the GLBT Historical Society contain approximately 800 collections of personal papers, photographs and organizational records.
 These collections include unpublished material such as letters, diaries and scrapbooks documenting the lives of both average people and community leaders.
 They also include the records of many community organizations, businesses and political campaigns.

-In addition, the archives holds 200 nonmanuscript collections; 70 linear feet of ephemera; 4,000 periodical titles; some 80,000 photographs; approximately 3,000 t-shirts; nearly 5,000 posters; nearly 500 oral histories; approximately 1,000 hours of recorded sound; and approximately 1,000 hours of film and video.
+In addition, the archives holds over 70 linear feet of ephemera; 5,000 periodical titles; tens of thousands of photographs; approximately 1,000 t-shirts; thousands of posters; more than 500 oral histories; approximately 1,000 hours of recorded sound; and approximately 1,000 hours of film and video.
 The archives also has extensive holdings of historic textiles, fine and graphic arts, and artifacts.

 For more information, see our collections policy.